wpilibsuite/frc-docs/source/docs/software/commandbased/decorators.rst

 Command Decorator Methods
 =========================

 The ``Command`` interface contains a number of defaulted "decorator" methods which can be used to add additional functionality to existing commands.
 A "decorator" method is a method that takes an object (in this case, a command) and returns an object of the same type (i.e. a command) with some additional functionality added to it.
 A list of the included decorator methods with brief examples is included below - for rigorous documentation, see the API docs (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc2_1_1_command.html>`__).

+.. important:: After calling a decorator, the command object cannot be reused!
+Use only the command object returned from the decorator.

 withTimeout
 -----------